When Is the Best Time to See the Fall Colors in the Smoky Mountains?

 The fall season will wrap up around the middle to end of November.
 The fall colors will stick around for at least the first week or so of November.

-At Cherokee Lodge Condos, we recommend planning your vacation to Pigeon Forge toward the end of October or the beginning of November, this way, you will be able to see the colors all over the mountains.
+At Cherokee Lodge Condos, we recommend planning your vacation to Pigeon Forge toward the end of October or the beginning of November, this way, you will be able to see the fall colors in the Smoky Mountains at their peak.
 If you’ve already planned your stay for a little earlier than the end of October, don’t worry!
 There will still be colors in the upper elevations for you to see!

+Now that you know the best times to visit to see the fall colors in the Smoky Mountains, you’re ready to start planning!
 Are you looking for the best places to see the fall colors this year?
-If you check out some of the other posts on our blog, you can read about the Top 4 Places in Pigeon Forge to See the Fall Colors of the Smoky Mountains.
+Learn more about the Top 4 Places in Pigeon Forge to See the Fall Colors of the Smoky Mountains.